7mind/blog/lightweight-reflection.md

   )extends AppliedNamedReference
 ```

-Now we may define reference for a generic:
+Now we may define reference for a generic.
+It's a recursive structure with an fully qualified type name and a list of arbitrary type tags representing generic arguments:

 ```scala
 case class TypeParam(ref: LightTypeTag, variance: Variance)